iamcoleman/senior-design/node/README.md

 ## Usage

-Right now, making a get request to `/:query` will return hashtags associated with the text you entered.
+Right now, making a get request to `/:query` will return hashtags and subreddits associated with the text you entered.
 For instance, this request:

     GET http://localhost:3000/politics